Hunter × Hunter: Nen × Impact: Development and release

 The game was first announced at Jump Festa 2023 on December 15, with the first teaser trailer revealing the game's name as Hunter × Hunter: Nen × Impact releasing in January 2024.
 A demo was available to play at Evo Japan 2024 event on April 27, and again for Evo Japan 2025 from May 9 to May 11.
-The game was further demoed for Bushiroad EXPO 2025, a series of exhibitions held at various fan conventions across the world, including Taipei International Comics and Animation Festival (6-10 February), Comic Con Mumbai (April 12–13), Comic Frontier 20 in Jakarta Indonesia (May 24–25) and at the Gateway Mall in Quezon City, Philippines (June 7–8).
+The game was further demoed for Bushiroad EXPO 2025, a series of exhibitions held at various fan conventions across the world, including Taipei International Comics and Animation Festival (6–10 February), Comic Con Mumbai (April 12–13), Comic Frontier 20 in Jakarta Indonesia (May 24–25) and at the Gateway Mall in Quezon City, Philippines (June 7–8).
 One more exhibition is planned for TableCon Quest 2025 in Singapore (August 23–24).

 The game was set to be released in 2024, but was soon delayed to July 17, 2025 due to the implementation of rollback netcode, a mechanism that reduces lag during online matches.

 In November 2024, the Australian Classification Board refused the game classification, preemptively banning the game from sale in the country due to "a scene of a visual depiction of implied sexual violence, where an adult male exposes himself to persons under the age of 18 years".

+Reception

+The game was not well received.

+In Japan, the game got to #10 in the sales charts, having sold 3174 copies.